AayushiAhlawat/Image-Forgery-Detection/README.md

 ## Overview 🔍

 In the project "Image Forgery Detection," I developed a robust system aimed at detecting Copy-Move forgery, a commonly employed technique in image manipulation.
-This README provides an overview of the project, including technical methodologies employed and impactful results achieved.

 ### Objective 🎯